- Super comfy

 Mizuno Wave Rider GTX review

-One of my favorite English idioms is the expression “Jack of all trades.”
+One of my favourite English idioms is the expression “Jack of all trades.”
 This is a figure of speech used to describe a person who is well versed in a number of skills, sometimes at the cost of expertise in any one particular skill.
 In some respects, this can be viewed as a positive.
 However, this is not always the case.

 So how does this apply to footwear?
 I’m sure you aren’t reading this review for my literary analysis of idioms, so I’ll explain.
 As a runner, I am always weighing the pros and cons of every shoe that I consider purchasing.
 Immediately, I begin considering things such as the shoe’s weight and the materials composing its construction.